Winston throws for 358 yards, Bucs beat Cardinals 30-27

 Cardinals: RT Justin Murray (knee) was inactive.
 Justin Pugh shifted from LG to RT, with OL Mason Cole starting at LG. ...
 CB Patrick Peterson left the game in the fourth quarter with a calf injury and did not return.

-Buccaneers: Played without injured starters CB Carlton Davis III (hip) and OLB Carl Nassib (groin), who were replaced by rookie CB Sean Murphy-Bunting and OLB Jason Pierre-Paul, who made his first start since returning from a neck injury suffered in an offseason car accident.
+Buccaneers: Played without injured starters CB Carlton Davis III (hip) and OLB Carl Nassib (groin), who were replaced by rookie CB Sean Murphy-Bunting and Pierre-Paul, who made his first start of the season.

 UP NEXT